jenkins-x/jx-docs/content/en/v3/admin/setup/upgrades/migrations.md

 NB: These steps are only relevant if you are using Hashicorp Vault as secret storage within `jx`.
 Ignore for all other secret stores

-v0.0.969 introduced a change to remove Hashicorp Vault from `jx` control and become an explicit cluster dependency installed either via Terraform (for cloud environments) or Helm (for on-premise).
+v0.0.969 introduced a change to remove Hashicorp Vault from `jx` control and become an explicit cluster dependency installed either via Terraform (for cloud environments) or Helm (for on-premises).
 The reasoning behind this is to reduce cyclic complexity within `jx` where the platform requires secrets and the `jx` platform is also responsible for provisioning where to store these secrets.